Smurfette Jane Doe: Discovery of the body

 On 16 October 2012, a driver in Houston stopped to look for their hubcap on the side of Walters Road, near Fallbrook Church.
 Although this stretch of Walters Road is heavily trafficked, it has very few reasons to stop on the side of the road.
-The driver discovered the body of the deceased hidden among discarded trash near a gated gravel driveway leading to a private oil field, 20 feet from a fork in the road.
+The driver discovered the body of the deceased hidden among discarded trash near a gated gravel driveway leading to a private oil field, 20–25 feet from a fork in the road.
 The decedent was found curled up in the fetal position, and was partially skeletonized, indicating a post-mortem interval of 3 to 6 weeks.
+She was missing her left hand and foot, likely due to animal activity in the area.
 It is likely that the victim died at some point in September 2012.

 The decedent was determined to be a teenaged female between the ages of 15 and 17 years old.
 She was probably mixed race, most likely African American and Caucasian.
-She had long curly dark brown hair, held back from her face with a bobby pin.
+She had shoulder-length curly dark brown hair, held back from her face with a bobby pin.
 Examination suggested that the decedent had purple hair dye in her hair at some point.
 The decedent was found fully clothed.
 She wore size 5 cargo pants, and a distinctive blue-green shirt bearing an image of the cartoon character Smurfette, with text reading "HE SMURFS ME/HE SMURFS ME NOT".
-However, the decedent was also found wearing adult women's lingerie, consisting of pink underpants and a black bra.
+However, the decedent was also found wearing adult women's lingerie, consisting of a pink thong and a black bra.
 The presence of these items despite her age and childish outfit has led investigators to suspect the victim was involved in sex trafficking.
 Additionally, the area where her corpse was found was known as a hub for brothels.
 A common contributing factor which makes girls vulnerable to sex trafficking is estrangement, which may be the reason why the victim has not been identified.